-Apart from writing stories I also write non-fiction for the general reader – short pieces on art and crafts, travel, well being, nature, humour, cookery and so on.
+Apart from writing stories I also write nonfiction for the general reader – short pieces on art and crafts, travel, well being, nature, humor, cookery and so on.
 They are mostly for newspapers and magazines.
 And I love to read and listen to music

 When did you start writing?

 While in school I wrote for the children’s page in The Statesman and children’s magazines like Sunshine (published from Pune), Treasure Chest (published from Kerala, possibly Kottayam ) and some others.
 While in college I wrote in both English and Bengali for newspapers and student magazines.
 During our university days a group of friends edited a magazine.
 We called it Ripples.
 After I got married I continued to write literary articles and short stories until I got into writing for children.
 I realized then that this was what I really wanted to do and have remained in the field ever since.
 I write mainly in English.
 But I also write in Hindi and Bengali off and on.

 You write a lot of books for children.
 How easy or difficult it is for you to calibrate your story telling for children?

 Writing for children comes to me very easily and naturally.
 I can see their point of view and share their wavelength and have never felt the need to speak down to them.
 When I write for them, I am one of them telling the story.